beesbridge/beesbridge.github.io/docs/blogs/data-quality-grammar/dq_databricks.md

 | Gle9       | 2012-01-01  | False              | True                 |

-The above format of storing data is not optimal for following reasons:
+The above format of storing data is not optimal for the following reasons:
 1. The number of columns in the dataframe will increase linearly with the number of data quality checks.
 2. The column names are not easy to read and understand.
 3. Most of the checks will pass and the information ratio (about the failed tests) is very low.

-Furthermore, the `Audit-Balance-Control` framework in most Data Quality Management (DQM) tools may require total number of severe and warning failure counts.
+Furthermore, the `Audit-Balance-Control` framework in most Data Quality Management (DQM) tools may require the total number of severe and warning failure counts.

-Following code snippet converts the above dataframe into a more compact format that is easy to read and understand.
+The following code snippet converts the above dataframe into a more compact format that is easy to read and understand.

 ```python
 def flatten_dq_results(df_with_rules: DataFrame) -> DataFrame: